USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 2. Then **push** your changes to your repo.
 3. Make sure all your work appears on GitHub as you expect
 4. Verify that the Action ran successfully on GitHub.
+5. Go to ICE 2 on [Gradescope](https://www.gradescope.com/)
+6. Submit your code by pointing Gradescope to your GitHub repository.
+7. Check to make sure the autograder ran.

+> When all is said and done, you should have working VHDL submitted
+> into Gradescope via GitHub *and* have demo'd to your instructor.

 Congratulations, you have completed In Class Exercise 2!